By: Joanne K. Gardner, MS, RDN, LDN, Integrative Nutritionist, Duke Integrative Medicine

 When do you add herbs and spices?
 It depends on the kind of herb or spice you are dealing with and the cooking time the recipe calls for.

-Compared to whole spices, the flavor of ground spices is more concentrated; ground spices will infuse sauces with flavor quicker than whole spices.
+Ground spices have a more concentrated flavor than whole spices, and they will infuse sauces with flavor quicker than whole spices.

 The Flavor Bible